 Ready to make a DIY Witch Costume!
 I don’t know about your house, but mine is in full “stop changing your mind about your Halloween costume or I can’t make it” mode.
 Certainly no one else’s child has changed their mind a gazillion times over the last week about their costume?!?

-Before you get to cutting your fabric, we need to do some alterations to the sleeves first.
+Witch Costume Step 1: Before you get to cutting your fabric for the witch costume, we need to do some alterations to the sleeves first.
 Be sure to have the kid handy, because you will need more than the basic measurements.
 First, measure from the shoulder to the wrist; Stella’s was 15 inches.
 Then, measure from the wrist to the second knuckle on the middle finger; hers was three inches.

 Here’s a handy dandy table to help you keep all this stuff organized.